anishaislam8/TriGraph/README.md

 # Probability Estimator for Visual Code
-We implement a probability estimator for Pure Data(PD) subgraphs in this project.
-Our goal is to output a probability value of a subgraph given a corpus of subgraphs extracted from the initial input parsed PD program.
+We implement a code prediction model for Pure Data(PD) subgraphs in this project.
+Our goal is to predict the nodes and edges of a PD graph by utilizing the graph nature of the PD programs.

 ## Methodology
 The methodology is as follows: